valerie-valentine/mastermind-backend/README.md

 ### Extensions:

-Customizable difficulty levels:
-    Easy (4 digit code)
-    Medium (6 digit codes)
-    Hard (8 digit code)
-Users are able to choose from what range they would like the numbers to be generated from (i.e: 0-4 -> 0404) Users are able to customize how many lives may be played (no less than 3 or more than 20) Option to login/create a user profile that can save the games played and allow you to continue unfinished games, and view your past games data
-Ability to see previous guesses, instructions and feedback of guess Leaderboard that displays the top 10 players based off of most games won Ability for a user to delete a game or user account Ability to store and retrieve hashed passwords Generate a hint for user
+### Features

+- **Customizable Difficulty Levels**
+  - Easy: 4-digit code
+  - Medium: 6-digit code
+  - Hard: 8-digit code

+- **Custom Range for Number Generation**
+  - Users can choose a range for number generation (e.g., `0-4` generates `0404`).

+- **Customizable Lives**
+  - Users can set the number of lives (minimum of 3, maximum of 20).

+- **User Profiles**
+  - Create and log in to user profiles.
+  - Save games to continue unfinished ones.
+  - View past game data, including stats.

+- **Enhanced Gameplay Features**
+  - View previous guesses, instructions, and feedback for each guess.
+  - Generate hints to assist during gameplay.

+- **Leaderboard**
+  - Displays the top 10 players based on the most games won.

+- **Account and Game Management**
+  - Option to delete user accounts or specific games.

+- **Security Features**
+  - Store and retrieve hashed passwords for secure authentication.

 ## Challenges and Lessons Learned